Skip to Content

 Visit Qeqertarsuaq Museum

-Right at the harbor, inside the former house of the bailiff for North Greenland, you’ll find the Qeqertarsuaq museum.
+Right at the harbor, inside the former house of the bailiff for North Greenland, you’ll find the Qeqertarsuaq Museum.
 It’s a small museum dedicated mostly to the history of the area and its key location and significance in whaling and trade in the region.

 Qeqertarsuaq Museum - Disko Island, Greenland